-Figure 13: Left: the pads for diode D1 in the power module, right: the cathode marking on the PCB (upper) and diode(lower).
+Figure 13: The diode pads for the D1 in the power module (yellow) and markings that identify the cathode (both on the PCB and diode itself)

 Bend the leads of the diode.
 Insert the leads into the holes of the PCB at D1.
 Using needle nose pliers or a lead bending tool can be used to properly bend the leads.
 Then push the diode also close to the board as possible.